rucker/dotfiles-manager/README.md

 ## TO DO / Wishlist
 - Allow an entry in bash_private to override an identical entry from another file under version control.
 Example: On a specific machine, I might want to export a custom PS1.
 This should override/take precedence (and ideally, it should replace the existing entry if it's already been compiled to an output file).
+    - Slice 1: Convert existing file compilation implementation to use dictionaries instead of a FileBuffer for each line resembling `key = value`
+    - Slice 2: Do the same as above, but for functions too.
+This will probably be tricky since it involves parsing bash syntax.
+Maybe I could require that functions be written in a certain style.
 - Implement -v / --verbose switch (possibly implement logging for this).
 - Incorporate [testfixtures](https://pythonhosted.org/testfixtures/index.html) package into tests ([TempDir](https://pythonhosted.org/testfixtures/files.html) in particular).
 - Get a proper sdist and install working via setup.py.
 Part of this is making sense of ["Specify testfixtures in the tests_require parameter of your package’s call to setup in setup.py."](https://pythonhosted.org/testfixtures/installation.html) once `testfixtures` has been implemented.
+- Gracefully handle missing required input files (tell the user what's wrong and exit).